zyjux/pyshearlab/README.md

 # pyShearLab
 pyShearLab is a Python toolbox which is based on [ShearLab3D](http://www3.math.tu-berlin.de/numerik/www.shearlab.org/software) written by [Rafael Reisenhofer](http://www.math.uni-bremen.de/~reisenho/) and has been ported to Python by Stefan Loock.
+This fork contains updates by Lander Ver Hoef to bring pyShearLab up to date with python in 2023.

 Currently, pyShearLab only offers a two-dimensional subset of ShearLab3D which contains both 2D and 3D transforms.